rahulearn2019/msvsdpim/week6/readme.md

 ![Screenshot from 2023-03-21 03-45-24](https://user-images.githubusercontent.com/50217106/226679150-da9f3152-0875-4fb8-bbee-5d908d267302.png)

-contents of the test.json file
+- contents of the test.json file
 ![Screenshot from 2023-03-21 21-55-28](https://user-images.githubusercontent.com/50217106/226679622-c338be0f-15bc-4068-bf26-8f03b4304bc7.png)

 modifications in toplevel makefile - edit the commands that will be used for different purposes - verilog generation, rtl2gds etc.
 ![Screenshot from 2023-03-21 03-45-33](https://user-images.githubusercontent.com/50217106/226678613-44fdf5ba-1ee5-41a2-8268-d09fc99f936d.png)

-contebts of the tools directory
+- contents of the tools directory

 ![Screenshot from 2023-03-21 21-58-33](https://user-images.githubusercontent.com/50217106/226680028-e45414a2-0a3d-48de-8699-02d96ee274ef.png)